 Local governments set property tax rates that airplane owners must pay annually.
 Setting low property tax rates for airplanes is one way that local jurisdictions compete with each other to attract business to their public airport.
 At the state level, a one-time 2% sales tax is imposed whenever an airplane is sold in Virginia.
 If a plane is brought to Virginia and based within the state for 60 days, then the owner must pay the 2% tax to the Virginia Department of Taxation even though no sales transaction has occurred.10

 Virginia Highlands Airport at Abingdon started as a small dirt strip in a farmer's field in 1958.
-An employee of Appalachian Power Company initiated construction of the new field, in order to live in Abingdon and fly to work on construction of the Clinch River Power Plant in Russell County.
+An employee of Appalachian Power Company initiated construction of the new field, in order to live in Abingdon and fly to his job site constructing the Clinch River Power Plant in Russell County.

 As I-81 was planned, Abingdon and Washington County recognized the economic benefits of having an airport.
 They arranged for paving one 2,800-foot long, 40-foot wide runway.
-The narrow, short runway liited use to recreational flying until 1986, when a new 3380-foot long, 75-foot wide runway was completed.
+The narrow, short runway limited use to recreational flying until 1986, when a new 3380-foot long, 75-foot wide runway was completed at Virginia Highlands Airport (VJI).
 In 1990, the runway was extended to 4,470 feet.